Business & Corporate Due Diligence: Importance, Risk Management & Compliance

 Best Practices for Effective Due Diligence

-In order to realise the full benefit of the due diligence process, business decision makers should consider the following best practices:
+In order to realize the full benefit of the due diligence process, business decision makers should also explore specialized approaches:

 - Establish clear objectives, and ensure the diligence scope encompasses strategic objectives.